jduffy3/jduffy3.github.io/_posts/2021-11-17-the-template-method-pattern.markdown

 ## Seriously, what is it?

 Templates live among us everywhere.
 They are a set of instructions that describe how something is done.
 If you've ever tried following a recipe or tutorial, congratulations, you've come across the template method pattern!

 The [Gang of Four](http://wiki.c2.com/?GangOfFour) describe it as:

 > *The skeleton of an algorithm in an operation, defferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithms structure.*

-Real world examples of the template method pattern could be:
+Real world examples of the template method could be a routine you have.

-* Morning routine
-* Exercise routine

-Generally, I wouldn't like seeing the word routine duplicated above in the examples.
+For example, your morning routine or your exercise routine, etc.
-However, I think it serves quite well in explaining the template pattern, because the definition of [routine](https://www.lexico.com/en/definition/routine) reinforces the intent of the pattern:
+Even the definition of the word [routine](https://www.lexico.com/en/definition/routine) lends itself nicely to reinforcing the intent of this pattern:

 > *a sequence of actions regularly followed; a fixed program.*

-So lets work with the Exercise example...
+With that out of the way, we can use explore further using an Exercise routine as an example.

 ### Example exercise routine

-When working out we normally do the following.
-Or at least we should!
+When working out we normally follow 3 steps.

 1. warm up
 2. workout
 3. cool down

-If I forget to warm up, I could tear a muscle.
+If I forget to warm up, I could tear a muscle when I'm working out.
-If I don't cool down, it can cause blood to pool in in the lower extremeties, and I faint.
+If I don't cool down afterwards, it can cause blood to pool in in the lower extremeties, and I faint.
 As a result, it's important that the above steps are followed in order.

-The above is our template!
+These steps are our template!

-So without fainting, let's go for a run!
+So without fainting, let's say a run entails:
-In terms of our template it could be:

 1. **Warm up**
     * Stretch